DrinkyBird/epsilon/readme.txt

         being deducted from the pool by ejecting a mech before dying
       * Added a configurable mech purchase cooldown
 	  * Improved FatalError implementation
+	  * Timed C4s will disarm themselves when placed near their own team's terminals
+	  * Remote C4s will disarm themselves when the player who placed them disconnects/spectates
+	  * The Intel and Rank backgrounds were removed from the HUD due to scaling issues
 	  * General bugfixes
 	    * You can no longer identifytarget stealthed players
 		* Stealth weapons are no longer rendered black